dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 ## Silver Linings

 My hope is that something positive will come from all of this.
-Tim is working on an [implementation that uses silent payments][tim-silent-payments], which is the "proper" way to do any of this, as I've mentioned [over][silent-over-1] and [over][silent-over-2] and [over][silent-over-3] again.
-Nostr and Silent Payments are a match made in heaven, and there is quite a bit of [prior work][prior-work] to marry them.
+Tim is working on an [implementation that uses silent payments][tim-silent-payments], which would be a way to do this that isn't entirely insane, as I've mentioned [over][silent-over-1] and
+[over][silent-over-2] and [over][silent-over-3] again.
+There's quite a bit of [prior work][prior-work] when it comes to nostr and silent payments, although the motivation and use-case for said prior work was a different one.

-Will, aka [jb55][jb55], aka the guy who brought zaps to nostr in the first place, seems to agree:
+Will, aka [jb55][jb55], aka the guy who brought zaps to nostr in the first place, made a similar point:

 > onchain zaps don’t need to be tied to an npub.
 You can do onchain zaps via
 > silent payments (this is the proper way to do it, not the retarded current spec)